aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/master-email-management-aspose-email-java-exchange-server/_index.md

 A: Implement batch loops, reuse a single `IEWSClient` instance, and consider streaming results instead of loading all at once.

 **Q: Is there a limit on how many emails I can manage?**
-A: There’s no hard limit in the API, but server resources and network latency will affect performance.
+A: There’s no hard API limit, but server resources and network latency will affect performance.

 **Q: How do I handle authentication errors?**
 A: Double‑check credentials, ensure the account isn’t locked, and confirm that the Exchange server permits basic authentication or use OAuth if required.